Mega-DatA-Lab/SpectralLDA-Spark/README.md

     Only `k`, `alpha0` and the input file paths are required parameters.

     The higher `alpha0` is relative to `k` the more likely are we to recover only topic-specific words (vs "common" words that would exist in every topic distribution).
 If `alpha0 = k` we would allow a non-informative prior for the topic distribution, when every `alpha_i = 1.0`.

-    `M2-cond-num-ub` checks the condition number (the ratio of the maximum eigenvalue to the minimum one) of the M2 moments matrix and stops if it's above the given bound.
-It allows to quickly check if there's any predominant topic in the input.

     `input-file` could be "text", "libsvm", or "obj": "text" for plain text files, "libsvm" for text files in LIBSVM format, "obj" for Hadoop SequenceFiles storing serialised `RDD[(Long, SparseVector[Double])]`.
 It is "obj" by default.